cdcarson/frieda/README.md

 ## Generated Code

-Frieda generates several files in the [`outputDirectory`](#outputdirectory).
-Assuming this is `src/lib/db`:
+Frieda creates one file, `model-types.d.ts`, and one folder, `generated`, in the [`outputDirectory`](#outputdirectory).
+Assuming `outputDirectory` is `src/lib/db`:

 ```

 src/lib/db <-- outputDirectory
 ├── generated
-│   ├── database-classes
-│   │   ├── application-database.js
-│   │   ├── models-database.js
-│   │   └── transaction-database.js
-│   ├── index.js
-│   ├── models.d.ts
-│   ├── schema
-│   │   ├── schema-cast-map.js
-│   │   └── schema-definition.js
-│   └── search
-│       └── full-text-search-indexes.js
 └── model-types.d.ts

 ```

-Notes:
+General Notes:

-- You can keep other files and folders in the `outputDirectory`, but don't put your own code in the `generated` folder.
-This folder is nuked before regenerating code.
-Also, obviously, your files/folders should not be named
+- You can co-locate other files and folders in the `outputDirectory` as long as they don't conflict with those paths.
+But don't put your own code in the `generated` folder since its contents are nuked each time `frieda` runs.
-- `model-types.d.ts` and the generated code should be considered part of your source code, that is, added to git and included in your javascript/typescript build step.
-(Unlike with, say, Prisma, there is no separate build step on deploy.)
+- The `model-types.d.ts` file and the contents of `generated`  should be considered part of your source code.
+That is add them to git and include them in your javascript/typescript build step.
-- You can override the value in `.friedarc.json` by doing `frieda --output-directory <some-other-path>`.

 ### `model-types.d.ts`